 Bangers and Mash with Onion Gravy is a classic comfort food dish popular in Ireland and Great Britain.
 We love to serve it with bright green peas!

-I’m part Irish on my father’s side, and I like to try making classic Irish recipes like this as a way of celebrating my heritage.
-Bangers and Mash is one of my very favorite dishes that I can’t help but order when I see it on a menu.
-It’s classic pub fare in both England and Ireland, but you will also find it in Australia and New Zealand.
+I'm part Irish on my father's side, and I like to try making classic Irish recipes like this as a way of celebrating my heritage.
+Bangers and Mash is one of my very favorite dishes that I can't help but order when I see it on a menu.
+It's classic pub fare in both England and Ireland, but you will also find it in Australia and New Zealand, and it is one of the most popular menu items at the Leaky Cauldron restaurant in the Wizarding World of Harry Potter.
 They are actually fairly quick and easy, and so incredibly delicious!

 To make this an authentic bangers and mash recipe, you are going to need banger sausages, which are a specific style of sausage that can be difficult to find in the U.S. except around St. Patrick's Day.
 I like to stock up and freeze extras so I can make this recipe and Dublin Coddle (another favorite Irish recipe) more than just in March.

 Bangers are typically a pork sausage with a unique flavor that you can't quite match with other types of sausage, although this recipe will work with brats or other savory sausages if bangers aren't available.
 We've made this with bratwurst and chicken sausages before and those are tasty too.
 If you are trying to replicate the banger flavor, bangers are closest to country pork sausages in flavor, and they are so juicy and flavorful when fried in a pan like this and topped with a generous spoonful of homemade onion gravy!